-GTG is committed to the exposure and eradication of any fraud, corruption or malpractice.
+GTG is committed to the exposure and eradication of any fraud, corruption, or malpractice.
 In support of this aim, GTG will support and protect anyone who makes a genuine public interest disclosure relating to the conduct of affairs at GTG.

 Employees are often the first to know when something is going seriously wrong, be it a serious danger to the public or a major fraud.
-Turning a blind eye to wrongdoing or having an aversion to reporting malpractice may mean that the alarm is not sounded on serious irregularities with the consequence that those in authority do not get to know about them in time to take action before real damage is done.
-Whistleblowing policies aim to ensure that wrongdoing in the workplace can be properly brought to attention and addressed.
-Malpractice, fraud and corruption will be dealt with promptly.
+Ignoring wrongdoing or having an aversion to reporting malpractice may mean that the alarm is not sounded on serious irregularities, the consequence being that those in authority do not get to know about them in time to act to limit any damage.
+Whistleblowing policies aim to ensure that wrongdoing in the workplace can be brought to attention and addressed, swiftly.

-GTG is committed to ensuring that management is open to whistle-blowing concerns, that prompt and appropriate action is taken by management in the event that concerns are made known, that whistle-blowers will be supported and protected from reprisals and that confidentiality will be respected.
+GTG is committed to ensuring that leaders and managers are open to whistle-blowing concerns, that prompt an appropriate response is taken when concerns are made known, that whistle-blowers will be supported and protected from fear of reprisal and that confidentiality is respected but will make clear the terms of what can and cannot remain confidential.

-An effective whistleblowing policy can help to:
+An effective whistleblowing policy will:

-- avoid crisis management and public criticism - deter serious malpractice - ensure staff play their part and feel valued - promote accountability throughout the organisation - promote openness
+- avoid crisis management and public criticism. - deter serious malpractice. - ensure staff play their part and feel valued. - promote accountability throughout the organisation. - promote openness. - promote trust from stakeholders.